ChiSym/GenSQL.structure-learning/README.md

 ## Cloud

 Follow the workflow below to instantiate and interact with a remote AWS machine capable of running structure learning.
-Note that you must still get structure learning onto the target machine, and you must log into Docker so the Loom Docker image can be retrieved.

-Instantiate remote machine:
+Create cloud infrastructure:

 ``` shell
 terraform init